nqmgaming/kotlin-example/README.md

 # Lab Project

 This is a Kotlin-based project developed in Android Studio Jellyfish | 2023.3.1.
-The project is part of a series of labs and focuses on implementing a Notes application.
+The project is part of a series of labs.

 ## Technologies Used